anikoloff/fraud_detection/README.md

 # Detecting Fraud in Online E-Commerce Transactions

-The goal of this project is to predict the probability that an online transaction is fraudulent.
+The goal of this project is to predict the probability that an online e-commerce transaction is fraudulent.

 I compare and tune several classifiers to select the best model, which can improve the efficacy of fraudulent transaction alerts, helping businesses reduce their fraud loss and improve customer satisfaction.